ghamaide/RN-testapp/RN.md

 export default SecondPage;
 ```

+In the FirstPage component, our button is a `TouchableHighlight` and it has a `onPress` method that pushes the second view.
+Our second page component just has a text.

 We then need to set up our Navigator to go back and forth from one page to the other.
 First, in our `index.ios.js`, let's remove what's in the container View and add a Navigator: